 Watch Jordan Poole Break Jordan Clarkson's Ankles

-The Golden State Warriors are hosting the Utah Jazz on Sunday night in San Francisco at Chase Center, and during the game Jordan Poole had an incredible move.
+The Golden State Warriors hosted the Utah Jazz on Sunday night in San Francisco at Chase Center, and during the game Jordan Poole had an incredible move.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of the Warriors.